Mexico finds Flayed god temple; priests wore skins of dead

 The institute said experts found two skull-like stone carvings and a stone trunk depicting the god, Xipe Totec.
 It had an extra hand dangling off one arm, suggesting the god was wearing the skin of a sacrificial victim.

-Priests worshipped Xipe Totec by skinning victims and then donning their skins.
+Priests worshipped Xipe Totec by skinning human victims and then donning their skins.
+The ritual was seen as a way to ensure fertility and regeneration.

 Most Read Nation & World Stories